How it works

 Find out when the next payments are due so you can account for this in your budget and allocate money for the next payment on or soon after pay day.
 Many providers automatically deduct the payment from your account, so make sure you know which account you made the purchase from.

 You might like to set a reminder before the payment due date to make sure you have the money and avoid late payment fees.

-3. Track your spending
+3. Stay on track with your spending

-4. The impact on your credit score
+4. Understand the impact to your credit score

 If you bank with us and need help, our Financial Assistance Solutions Teams have helped thousands of customers – from people who need help managing bills so they pay on time, through to families struggling to make ends meet.